 What are its main aims?

-- to help managers to identify training needs and plan professional development programmes for practising teachers
+- to help managers to identify training needs and plan professional development support for practising teachers

 - to encourage teachers to continue their professional development on their own and with the support of their institutions